 The HI zone has the same development standards (or lack thereof) as the RC zone.
-If the development standards were the primary reason for the amendment, then the applicant could request a Zone change to another industrial zoning designation, or even a Zoning Text change, rather than a comprehensive plan amendment.
-With that said, the uses allowed in the HI zone can include heavier industrial uses that include heavy equipment, louder noises and visual impacts that would be incompatible with office commercial, high technology, schools and the surrounding environment.
-Staff would not be supportive of a change to the HI Zone for these reasons.
+If the development standards were the primary reason for the amendment, then the applicant could request a Zone change, or even a Zoning Text change, rather than a comprehensive plan amendment.

-The BP zone development standards are intended to be compatible with office and high tech development, which is the type of development that was illustrated on the applicant's conceptual drawings, and which staff can support in this area.
+BP development standards are intended to be compatible with office and high tech development, which is the type of development that was illustrated on the applicant's conceptual drawings.

-Development Standards Findings: Staff is

-supportive of those properties (map at right) that are currently zoned LI/BP to be amended to BP zoning given the frontage setbacks of the LI/BP zone.
-The BP zone's minimal frontage setbacks along NW Pacific Rim would provide flexibility for landscaping and other infrastructure.
+Development Standards Findings: Staff is supportive of those properties (map at right) that are currently zoned LI/BP to be amended to BP zoning given the frontage setbacks of the LI/BP zone.
+The BP zone's minimal frontage setbacks along NW Pacific Rim will provide flexibility for landscaping and other infrastructure.